MakeSchool/SpriteBuilder-Cocos2D-Docs/1.4/user-interaction/core-motion-integration.md

 To use Core Motion you follow these simple steps:

-- Create an instance of [`CMMotionManager`]( and assign it to a class property or ivar
+- Create an instance of [`CMMotionManager`](https://developer.apple.com/library/ios/documentation/CoreMotion/Reference/CMMotionManager_Class/) and assign it to a class property or ivar
 - Set the update interval
 - start accelerometer or gyroscope updates
-- in the update: method, read the motion manager's acceleration/gyroscope property for updated values
+- in the `update:` method, read the motion manager's acceleration/gyroscope property for updated values

-<table border="0"><tr><td width="48px" bgcolor="#ffffc0"><strong>Note</strong></td><td bgcolor="#ffffc0">
+<table border="0"><tr><td width="48px" bgcolor="#ffd0d0"><strong>Caution</strong></td><td bgcolor="#ffd0d0">
 On the iOS Simulator Core Motion returns zero for all motion values.
-You have to test Core Motion functionality on an actual device.
+You have to test Core Motion functionality on an actual device!
 </td></tr></table>

 ## Creating an instance of CMMotionManager

-You will need to assign the CMMotionManager instance to a class property because you'll need to be able to access updated values (typically in the update: method) and eventually you'll have to stop updates as well.
+You will need to assign the CMMotionManager instance to a class property because you'll need to be able to access updated values (typically in the `update:` method) and eventually you'll have to stop updates as well.
 A minimal setup requires this code:

 	// Objective-C
 	@implementation MainScene